warriorguo/zertcore5/README.md

 	};

 **Thread**:
-I make a rule that the application must define how many threads it would take before the initial the thread pool and do not support dynamic launch new thread then.
+I made a rule that the application must define how many threads it would take before the initial the thread pool and DO NOT support dynamic launch new thread then.
-Very thread was hold a task priority list, any task would be running in the thread would push into the list.
+Every thread was hold a task priority list, any task would be running in the thread would push into the list.

 *ThreadHandler*, a TR1 function like template class that support thread.